xingbpshen/MAIS200_Code_Challenge/README.md

 # MAIS200_Code_Challenge
-run main.py in package main
+Run main.py in package main, result will show as plt figure.